andre-ye/uni/docs/phil/phil-484/explanation.md

   - How does math 'hook onto' reality?
   - Optimality models: explain without asserting causal structure
   - Topological explanations
+  - What is distinctively mathematical about mathematical explanations of scientific facts?
+- Indispensability arguments
+  -

 Questions
 - Why cannot mathematical facts be explanations?